A sad sight to see

 And the stakes are pretty high, too!
 Any violation of those precepts can result in disbarment, which makes it impossible to serve as a judge.

-Though I won’t name names, (Kelli Childress and Mike Noland), I’m convinced some of our candidates won’t abide by those stipulations.
+Though I won’t name names, (Mike Noland), I’m convinced some of our candidates won’t abide by those stipulations.

 So, to quote an infamous president, let me make this perfectly clear.
 I’ve asked my spies, and they are everywhere, to report back any instance of direct fundraising by any candidate, which will immediately be reported to the Judicial Inquiry Board or Attorney Registration and Disciplinary Commission.